xiaochuan-tang/xiaochuan-tang.github.io/index.md

 ## PROFILE
 Associate Professor, School of Computer Science, Chengdu University of Technology.
-He receive his PhD degree from University of Electronic Science and Technology of China in 2018.
+He receive his Ph.D. degree from University of Electronic Science and Technology of China in 2018.
 Email: tangchuan@uestc.edu.cn

 ## RESEARCH INTERESTS